dejana-ferit99/WebShopTesting/README.md

 #### Instalation steps
 To run this Cypress script, you need to install the following:
-Download Node.js installer for you OS from [official page](https://nodejs.org/en/download/).
+1.Download Node.js installer for you OS from [official page](https://nodejs.org/en/download/).
+Follow the steps and install node.js on you computer.
-Follow the steps and install node.js on you computer Open Terminal or Command Prompt and check Node installation with this command:
+2.Open Terminal or Command Prompt and check Node installation with this command:
 	```
 		node -v
   	```